Welcome to the My Reason® Research Program

 How It Works

-Read the consent form to understand how your genetic and health information may be collected, used, or disclosed by the My Reason research program, among other details.
+Take a look at the informed consent form to understand how your genetic and health information may be collected, used, or disclosed by the My Reason research program.
+You will also find information about the safeguards we use to protect your privacy, among other details.

-If you are a Fresenius Kidney Care (FKC) patient, a study team member will collect leftover blood from your routine lab blood draw.
-There is no need for you to take any action to provide a sample after consenting to the study.
-If you are not an FKC patient, we welcome your participation, but will not be collecting your sample at this time.
-We look forward to providing you with information on your sample collection soon.
+If you are a Fresenius Kidney Care (FKC) patient, leftover blood will be collected from your routine lab blood draw.
+There is no need for you to take any action to provide a sample after enrolling in the My Reason program.

 Frequently Asked Questions